gyrovorbis/vmu-profiler/README.md

 # VMU Profiler
 <center><img src="images/closeup.png"></center>

-Real-Time Visual Memory Unit Profiler for KallistiOS-Based Sega Dreamcast
+Real-Time Visual Memory Unit Profiler for KallistiOS-Based Sega Dreamcast Applications

 ## Background
 The VMU Profiler was created as a profiling tool for the Grand Theft Auto 3 port to the Sega Dreamcast as a way to gather real-time scene and resource statistics on actual hardware, rather than relying on emulators.